Cell Ranger ATAC 1.1 (latest), printed on 05/20/2019

 The count pipeline can take input from multiple sequencing runs on the same library.

-10x Genomics recommends using the pipeline analysis programs in order, staring with cellranger-atac mkfastq for demultiplexing the raw base call (BCL) files for each flowcell directory, and continuing with cellranger-atac count for single library analysis.
+10x Genomics recommends using the pipeline analysis programs in order, starting with cellranger-atac mkfastq for demultiplexing the raw base call (BCL) files for each flowcell directory, and continuing with cellranger-atac count for single library analysis.
 If compatible FASTQ files are available from another source, a user can skip cellranger-atac mkfastq and use those FASTQ files as direct input to cellranger-atac count.
 Compatible FASTQ files can be found in reputable public datasets, or can be built by using bcl2fastq directly.
 See the Specifying Input FASTQs page for more details